 I’m a liberal-minded social democrat: I believe in a more equal society which upholds personal freedoms, with a state which is humble but not small.
 I want us to attack poverty and reduce the gap between rich and poor, as fast as I can and as slowly as I must.

-I am a passionate pro-European and believe we should engage with the continent and the world in which we live.
+I am a convinced, but pragmatic, pro-European.
+I believe we should engage with the continent and the world in which we live.
 I’m half-Scottish and half-English, and I value our own Union too.
 I have ideals, but I see politics as the art of the possible and I don’t disdain compromise.
 Despite everything, I live in hope of seeing a government which broadly agrees with me someday.

 I write about British and centre-left politics, partly to reduce the urge to throw things and partly in the hope that people might be interested in – and maybe even persuaded by – what I have to say.
 I often write about: